About The Al Ur Pal Project

 Al Wordlaw, the creative force behind The Al Ur Pal Project, is a Chicago firefighter of faith turned 90s R&B soul artist.
 His music blends the heart of Motown with the smooth grooves of 90s R&B and uplifting gospel, reflecting his journey as a Seventh-day Adventist and certified minister.

-Today, Al collaborates with artists like Shen Asidors and Huly Ray Asidors, and is working with Motown legend Michael B. Sutton to reimagine his catalog and bring a modern polish to his timeless R&B sound.
+Today, Al collaborates with artists like Shen Asidor and Huly Ray Asidor, and is working with Motown legend Michael B. Sutton to reimagine his catalog and bring a modern polish to his timeless R&B sound.
 His latest release, “Still Want To Go On”, continues his legacy of creating music that uplifts, connects, and ignites the soul.

 “The Al Ur Pal Project — Smooth 90s R&B vibes, reimagined with Motown legend Michael B. Sutton.
 Don’t miss the soulful new track